stormsoulfold/To-Do-Task-Manager/README.md

 - Type 'python Tasks.py help' to view the commands.

 ## Upcoming Updates
-- Adding status with 'add' command
-- Switch command to switch task id's
-- 'list [status]' command
+- More usage for "status" variable
-- Better optimisation
+- Better optimization